 Maryland Park Drive Property: The development agreement has been extended to December 31, 2021.
 The Architect is designing the buildings for permit submission.
-The developer is exploring financing options including using Fannie Mae backed financing and restructuring the multi-family buildings to be 51% workforce housing and 49% market rate units.
+The developer is exploring financing options.

 6503 Valley Park Road: The site is included in the Fairmount Heights Net Zero Energy District project.